JUkhan/react-mono-state/README.md

 # react-mono-state

 State Management Lib - reactive and less boilerplate.
-No need external middleware to perform state change asynchronously and you can handle any action on any component and also make effects on it by using hooks - useActionHandler, useStoreEffect.
+No need external middleware to perform state change asynchronously and you can handle any actions on any components and also make effects on it by using hooks - useActionHandler, useStoreEffect.
 Remaining useful hooks are - useSelector, useDispatch, useStore etc.

 [counter](https://stackblitz.com/edit/react-mono-state?file=index.tsx) | [todo](https://stackblitz.com/edit/react-todo-mono?file=index.tsx)